DIY Clipboard Frames

 TIP: The original gorilla glue I used foams as it dries.
 Use a Q-tip to wipe this away as it dries.

-If you want a more detailed tutorial, be sure to visit my post on how to install pictures without nails.
-But I am going to give you the quick version.
+If you want a more detailed tutorial, visit my post on how to install pictures without nails.
+Here is the quick version.

-- Wipe the wall with rubbing alcohol, allow time for it to dry.
-Then attach the strips on the back of the frame to the wall, again applying pressure for 30 seconds.
+- Wipe the wall with rubbing alcohol and allow time for it to dry.
+Then, attach the strips on the back of the frame to the wall, again applying pressure for 30 seconds.

 - Place the frames back in place on the wall.